VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 4. Generate yourself a new [Github Access Token](#generate-an-access-token) but stop where it says to connect to SSH (we already did that ;)

-5. Clone the backup from Github using the following command (subtituting your own values)
+5. Clone the backup from Github using the following command (substituting your own values)
     ```bash
     git clone https://<new github access token>@github.com/<yourname>/<yourbackuprepo>.git ~/printer_data/config
     ```

    for example

     ```bash